jon1123/blog/content/pages/about.md

     • Operate the sorting system, presort test, start , stop and monitor during the sort
     • Log system flow rate, package per hour
     • Maintain a log of current sort staff hours for real time estimate of work hours to complete the sort
-    • verify package handlers clock in and out for the sort and within reasonable time of when individuals were released for the sort
+    • Logged package handlers clock in and out for the sort and within reasonable time of when individuals were released for the sort
     • Worked as a package handler loading trucks for delivery

    #### IT Manager Lonestar Restaurant Supply Addison, TX 10/2015-06/2017